Leaving Your Legacy

 And by making your legacy gift, you become an honored member of our Balanced Rocks Circle (BRC), joining other visionary donors who wish to make an impact now and beyond their lifetimes.

-If you have any questions or want more information about making a planned gift, please contact Matt Donahue, Director of Advancement, at (518) 837-5446 or via email at email@example.com.
+If you have any questions or want more information about making a planned gift, please contact Christie Borden, Interim Director of Advancement at (518) 837-5402 or email her at firstname.lastname@example.org.

 We ask that you clear all decisions you make about planned and legacy gifts with your financial advisor.